2750 Patent Term Extension for Delays at other Agencies under 35 U.S.C. 156 [R-11.2013]

 In exchange for extension of the term of the patent, Congress legislatively overruled Roche Products v.
 Bolar Pharmaceuticals, 733 F.2d 858, 221 USPQ 937 (Fed.
 Cir.
 1984) as to products covered by 35 U.S.C.
 271(e) and provided that it shall not be an act of infringement, for example, to make and test a patented drug solely for the purpose of developing and submitting information for an Abbreviated New Drug Application (ANDA).
 35 U.S.C.
 271(e)(1).
-See Donald O. Beers, Generic and Innovator Drugs: A Guide to FDA Approval Requirements, Fifth Edition, Aspen Law & Business, 1999, 4.3 for a discussion of the Hatch-Waxman Act and infringement litigation.
-Furthermore, Congress provided that an ANDA cannot be filed until five years after the approval date of the product if the active ingredient or a salt or ester of the active ingredient had not been previously approved under section 505(b) of the Federal Food, Drug and Cosmetic Act.
+See Donald O. Beers et al., Generic and Innovator Drugs: A Guide to FDA Approval Requirements, Eighth Edition, Wolters Kluwer Law & Business, 2013, 4.05 for a discussion of the Hatch-Waxman Act and infringement litigation.
+Furthermore, Congress provided that an ANDA that the FDA will grant to the marketing applicant a period of 5 years of data exclusivity for any active ingredient or salt or ester of the active ingredient which had not been previously approved under section 505(b) of the Federal Food, Drug and Cosmetic Act.
 21 U.S.C.
 355(j)(4)(D)(ii).
 See also Lourie, Patent Term Restoration: History, Summary, and Appraisal, 40 Food, Drug and Cosmetic L. J. 351, 353-60 (1985).
 See also Lourie, Patent Term Restoration, 66 J. Pat.
 Off.
 Soc’y 526 (1984).

 On November 16, 1988, 35 U.S.C.
 156 was amended by Public Law 100-670, essentially to add animal drugs and veterinary biologics to the list of products that can form the basis of patent term extension.
 Animal drug products which are primarily manufactured through biotechnology are excluded from the provisions of patent term extension.